Jake and Amir: HeadGum

 On August 1, 2015, after leaving CollegeHumor, Jake and Amir founded a podcast network named HeadGum with their friend Marty Michael.
 Jake and Amir's podcast, If I Were You served as the network's flagship program.
 HeadGum expanded into online video in 2016 when they launched a YouTube channel for comedy videos.
 HeadGum is headquartered in Los Angeles.

+Segments

+Following the conclusion of If I Were You and a brief hiatus, Jake and Amir introduced Segments.
+Unlike their previous podcast, which focused solely on offering advice to listeners, Segments features a dynamic format with multiple segments per episode.
+The podcast description reads: